 - The servicemember reenlists within 3 months of the date of discharge or release from voluntary active duty-” lesser periods” of eligibility may apply depending on circumstances.

 - The service member otherwise extends enlistment, or “enlists in Regular Component within 3 months of release from Active Duty as member of Reserve Component”.

 The SRB “zones” are defined in DFAS literature as follows:

 - Zone A (requiring two to six years of active duty service)

 - Zone B (requiring six to ten years of active service)

 - Zone C (requiring 10-14 years of active service)

-Additional Considerations for SRB
+Additional Considerations For SRB

-Members who are discharged “within 3 months of their normal ETS for the purpose of immediate reenlistment” are seen by the DoD as having met the terms of the enlistment contract.
+Members who are discharged “within 3 months of their normal ETS for the purpose of immediate reenlistment” are viewed by the DoD as having met the terms of the enlistment contract.
 However, any “unserved period” within the last 3 months is “considered as existing obligated service when computing the SRB entitlement.”

 With Mission First Capital, you can start your investment journey alongside other military members and veterans!
 If you have questions or would like to talk about potential partnerships or investment opportunities, don’t hesitate to reach out.
 Give us a call at +1 (844) 632-3863 or visit our website MissionFirstCapital.com to learn more and let’s invest today!